Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions

 As far \mpar{Pictures for local models} as local Hamiltonians are concerned, the baseline features of entanglement entropy growth of pure states out-of-equilibrium are well understood.
-As a broad consequence of the light-cone spreading of quantum correlations (see discussion in Sec.\ref{sec_31}), in thermalizing local systems the entanglement entropy $S_A(t)$ grows linearly in time before saturating to a value proportional to its volume~\cite{luchli2008spreading, kim2013ballistic, mezei2017spread}.
+In thermalizing local systems, the entanglement entropy $S_A(t)$ grows linearly in time before saturating to a value proportional to its volume~\cite{luchli2008spreading, kim2013ballistic, mezei2017spread}.
+This can be viewed as a broad consequence of the light-cone spreading of quantum correlations (see discussion in Sec.\ref{sec_31}).
 The underlying mechanism is well understood in integrable systems, where it has been explained via a semiclassical picture based on quasi-particle pairs propagation \cite{calabrese2020entanglement}.
 Analytical insights in chaotic many-body systems came from the study of random unitary circuits~\cite{nahum2017quantum}.
-On the other hand, the presence of localized integrals of motion (exact or approximate) causes a slowdown of entanglement growth, with a distinguished logarithmic increase for many-body localized systems \cite{Abanin2019colloquium}.
+On the other hand, the presence of localized integrals of motion (exact or approximate) causes a slowdown of entanglement growth, with a distinguished logarithmic increase for systems exhibiting many-body localization \cite{Abanin2019colloquium}.
 Neither of these scenarios is adequate for long-range interacting systems, where numerical results exhibited slow logarithmic entanglement growth even in the absence of quenched disorder~\cite{buyskikh2016entanglement, schachenmayer2013entanglement, pappalardi2018scrambling}.